kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [patterns of apologetics](http://libreddit.kylrth.com/r/exmormon/comments/ukgdse/my_mom_trying_to_downplay_temple_ceremonies_and/i7ow8lh/?context=3)
 - There's a useful quote about how conspiracy theories meet people's emotional needs and make them think they're saving the world [here](https://jigsaw.google.com/the-current/conspiracy-theories/).
 - add sidenotes where needed
+- add notes to other "religion" posts that may be outdated